helliott20/dmarc-analyser/docs/KNOWN_SENDERS_USAGE.md

 # Known Senders - Quick Start Guide

-This guide explains how to populate your DMARC Analyzer with known email service providers for automatic source classification.
+This guide explains how to populate your DMARC Analyser with known email service providers for automatic source classification.

 ## What Are Known Senders?

-Known Senders are pre-configured email service providers that the DMARC Analyzer can automatically identify and classify.
+Known Senders are pre-configured email service providers that the DMARC Analyser can automatically identify and classify.
 This includes:

 - Corporate email services (Google Workspace, Microsoft 365, etc.)
 - Transactional email services (SendGrid, Postmark, Amazon SES, etc.)